Holmes Staff

 Director

-Kyle comes to Holmes with fifteen summers working in camps and over a decade of experience as an outdoor and environmental educator, most recently as Teen Programs Manager and Caretaker at Massachusetts Audubon’s Wildwood Camp in Rindge, New Hampshire.
+Kyle comes to Holmes with fifteen summers working in camps and over a decade of professional experience as an outdoor and environmental educator, most recently as Teen and Adventure Programs Manager at Massachusetts Audubon’s Wildwood Camp in Rindge, New Hampshire.

 Kyle graduated from Southern Utah University where he studied Outdoor Education, and is certified as a Leave No Trace Master Educator and Wilderness First Responder,

 Kyle has a commitment to outdoor education and the development of teen leadership.
-He has worked and volunteered with the Boy Scouts of America, Southern Utah University’s Outdoor Engagement Center, the Appalachian Mountain Club, Tenafly Nature Center, Mass Audubon, the outdoor ethics program Leave No Trace, and private guiding companies across the country.
+He has worked or volunteered with the Boy Scouts of America, The Harry Reid Center for Outdoor Engagement, the Appalachian Mountain Club, Tenafly Nature Center, Mass Audubon, the outdoor ethics program Leave No Trace, and private guiding companies across the country.
 He is a founding member of the Professional Development Committee at the New England chapter of the American Camp Association.

 John “J.J.”
 Branin